justingreerbbi/Reaper-Mesh/README.md

 Thanks to message fragmentation and reassembly, messages of virtually any length can be transmitted.
 Payloads are split, encrypted, and reassembled seamlessly.
 For example, a 3KB image was successfully sent over LoRa — albeit slowly — proving this firmware's support for large data transfers.

+The firmware only support serial connection at the moment but as mentioned above, there is plans to integrate this into a mobile app as well as a self hosted message server possibly.
+I build this because I don't like feature creep or bloated software and I want to keep it simple.
+I do realize that even as simple as this is, it still may be complicated for the average user.
+I plan to tackle this hurdle once I iron out the system logic.

 ---

 ## 🚀 Architecture Overview (WIP)